This page contains affiliate links. Please read our disclosure for more info.

 Taking a boat trip to explore the islands is one of the best things to do in Bay of Islands.

 While many boat tours stop briefly at Urupukapuka (like this Bay Discovery Cruise), it’s well worth spending a whole day here if you like hiking and beaches.

 It’s also cheaper to travel by ferry or water taxi to Otehei Bay on Urupukapuka rather than tour multiple islands.

-The Urupukapuka Island ferry only runs in the warmer months from October to mid-April.
+The Urupukapuka Island ferry only runs on weekends year-round, but there are more trips in the warmer months from October to April.

 In May we took a water taxi with Sea Shuttle Bay of Islands from Russell.
 For just us, it would have cost NZ $300 return, but we put our names down with the helpful Russell Information Centre who got a group together, so it was $60 per person return for five people.

 Urupukapuka is also popular with yachties.
 We spent the night there during our Great Escape sailing course which involved three days training and three days exploring the islands alone.

 If you already know how to sail, Great Escape in Opua has reasonable prices on bareboat charters and two moorings at Otehei Bay (or you can anchor at another bay).

 Read our North Island New Zealand itinerary for more ideas of places to visit.